NirantK/blog/content/drafts/case-study-building-a-data-science-team.md

 Machine Learning is a game where [87% models never go to production](https://venturebeat.com/2019/07/19/why-do-87-of-data-science-projects-never-make-it-into-production/) - almost every model we have picked, has gone to production.

-I've worked in B2B SaaS companies for almost 4 years.
+I've worked in B2B SaaS companies, doing Machine Learning research, engineering and deployment for almost 4 years.
 Hence, I've some opinions on what doesn't work.
 I don't have strong opinions on what works though.

 I encourage my teammates to come up with new ideas and propose everything from the annotation process to the alerting and monitoring configuration.
-The only place where I really intervene is if the rigour is absent, or they're solving for an imaginary problem.
+The only place where I really intervene is if the rigour is absent, or they're solving for a problem without complete context.

 So far, this mindset of simply trying to avoid mistakes, instead of trying to be clever has worked well.
 I suspect as long as ML deployment is a failure-prone business, this mindset will serve me well.
 If something like GPT3/GPT4 lowers the risk considerably well, I will have to adopt a different mindset altogether.

 This has not always worked.
 We've made some stupid (in hindsight) bets which didn't work for a multitude of reasons, including our own overconfidence in our technical skill and market reasons.

+For those who are into the risk vs uncertainty nuance, I should add that I think because we deal with narrow Machine Learning problems - we mostly deal with technology risk and not so much uncertainty.
+It can be quantified, estimated and analyzed - it's just that I don't have the training to do so formally.

 ## Premortems